darwincereska/notes.nvim/README.md

 Open Telescope picker showing only notes that have tags.
 Filter and search by tag names with live preview.

 #### `:NotesBackup`
-Commit all changes to git and push to remote (if configured).
-Automatically stages all files.
+Commit all changes to notevc repository.
+Automatically includes all changed notes with block-level tracking.

-#### `:NotesFetch`
-Fetch updates from the remote repository (if configured).

 #### `:NoteDelete`
 Open Telescope picker to select a note for deletion.
 Confirmation prompt will appear before deletion.
-If git is enabled, uses `git rm` to properly remove the file from version control and commits the change.
+If notevc is enabled, commits the deletion to version history.

 #### `:NoteHistory`
 Interactive commit browser for the currently open note using Telescope + NUI menus:
 1. Browse commits with Telescope (vim-navigable with `j`/`k`)
 2. Press `Enter` to open an interactive menu with options:
    - **View at this commit** - Opens the note content in a buffer
+   - **View blocks changed** - Shows which heading sections changed in this commit
    - **Revert to this commit** - Restores note to selected version (with confirmation)
+   - **Revert specific block** - Restore just one heading section from this commit
-   - **Show diff** - Displays diff between selected commit and HEAD
+   - **Show diff** - Displays diff between selected commit and current state

 Only works when the current buffer is a note file.